markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-It does not matter whether there are spaces following the [list marker]:
+It does not matter whether there are spaces or tabs following the [list marker]:

 ```````````````````````````````` example
 - foo